ncatlab/nlab-content/pages/0/8/5/2/2580/content.md

 ### In synthetic differential geometry

 There is another point of view on distributions: that they _can_ be modeled by actual functions provided that one admits infinite and infinitesimal quantities of the type used in Robinson [[nonstandard analysis]].
-One particular approach is to formulate axiomatically the theory of distributions so that it can be interpreted in [[smooth toposes]] that model the axioms of [[synthetic differential geometry]] and support a suitable notion of invertible [[infinitesimal object]]s and infinitely large integers.
+One particular approach is to formulate axiomatically the theory of distributions so that it can be interpreted in [[smooth toposes]] that model the axioms of [[synthetic differential geometry]] and support a suitable notion of invertible [[infinitesimal object|infinitesimal objects]] and infinitely large integers.

 This is discussed in ([Moerdijk-Reyes 91](#MoerdijkReyes91)).